 To be a post-SHTF mechanic, you’ll need to take a leaf out of the ancestors’ books and learn how to use manual power tools.
 You also need to start practicing how to fix ancient combines, tractors, plows, and other equipment.

 Since horses are gonna be the main way people get around, having a blacksmith in the community is a no-brainer.
-But making horseshoes isn’t the only thing they’re gonna be good at.
+But making horseshoes isn’t the only thing they’ll be good at.

-Blacksmiths can also forge iron and steel to make tools, wagon wheels, furniture, railings, and even decor which is gonna come in handy after SHTF.
+Blacksmiths can also forge iron and steel to make tools, wagon wheels, furniture, railings, and even decor, which will come in handy after SHTF.

-Horseshoes won't fit a horse's hooves like those glass slippers did on that one girl.
+Horseshoes won’t fit a horse’s hooves like those glass slippers on that one girl.

 With the amount of walking that horses will do, they’ll need their shoes replaced and their hooves trimmed every few weeks.
 It’s safe to say that farriers won’t run out of work to do.

 Honey is packed with nutrients and all kinds of great stuff, so folks won’t think twice about trading their things for it.
 A herbalist would need it to whip up a concoction for coughs and sore throats, while others would use the substance to make their food less bland.